 The apparent 'obvious' objectivity of the world, then, is exposed as being constructed by a set of practices that are, at least in part, embedded in our use of language.
-Social constructionism in this version is effectively an offshoot of classic concerns expressed in the sociology of knowledge (see Berger & Luckmann, 1967).
-Subsequently, interest in the 'constructed' nature of social reality expanded to include a vast range of discursive 'formations', ranging from the scientific and technical to mental 'illnesses' and 'conditions', racial identities and, of course, disability.
+Social constructionism in this version, is effectively an offshoot of classic concerns expressed in the so-called sociology of knowledge (see Berger and Luckmann, 1967) and specifically as these concerns focussed increasingly on the problem of scientific and technical knowledge.
+Subsequently, interest in the 'constructed' nature of social reality expanded to include a vast range of discursive 'formations' ranging from the scientific and technical to mental 'illnesses' and 'conditions', racial identities, and of course disability.
 The force of this argument lies in the 'dominance' of certain kinds of discourse.
-Thus, in discussing White & Epston's (1990) use of narrative as a challenge to these discourses, Gergen suggests:
+Thus, in discussing White and Epston's (1990) use of narrative as a challenge to these discourses, Gergen suggests:

-... many of the problematic narratives people bring into therapy are essentially the result of power relations in society more generally ... if I believe I am depressed, and I must find a cure for my depression, I am essentially reflecting a story created by the mental health professions: I have swallowed the medical model in which I am the one who requires a cure for my deficiency.
-(1999, p.
-173)
+"... many of the problematic narratives people bring into therapy are essentially the result of power relations in society more generally. ... if I believe I am depressed, and I must find a cure for my depression, I am essentially reflecting a story created by the mental health professions: I have swallowed the medical model in which I am the one who requires a cure for my deficiency' (1999:173)

-Such a position entails some challenge to the 'realist' assumptions carried by theories, which predicate on models of mentality or social role, although exactly what kind of challenge it is may not be clear.
-Gergen (2001) suggests:
+Such a position entails some challenge to the 'realist' assumptions carried by theories which predicate on models of mentality or social role, though exactly what kind of challenge it is may not be clear.
+Gergen (2001) suggests,

-Many scientists and scholars outside the dialogue indeed have come to see constructionist ideas as menacing.
+'Many scientists and scholars outside the dialogue indeed have come to see constructionist ideas as menacing.
 Many find that constructionism undermines warrants for truth claims, seeming to render science equivalent to mythology ...
 Others find constructionism's moral and political relativism pallid if not reprehensible.
-And still others find that constructionism has been all too occupied with critique, and its substantive contribution to social understanding too narrow. (p.
-3)
+And still others find that constructionism has been all too occupied with critique, and its substantive contribution to social understanding too narrow.'
+(2001:3)

 We do not share all these concerns as they apply to the social model of disability, for we are not menaced by constructionism, nor do we wish to promote one variety of truth claim over another.
-We are concerned specifically with how this helps.
-The constructionist focus, we feel, has altered our perspective on expertise such that where we had previously unquestioningly accepted the professional expertise of medical practitioners, we now equally unquestioningly accept the expertise of the sociologist who wishes to undermine it.
+Rather, we focus on the argument around critique.
+This focus has altered our perspective on expertise such that where we had previously unquestioningly accepted the professional expertise of medical practitioners, we now equally unquestioningly accept the expertise of the sociologist who wishes to undermine it.
 The social constructionist, that is, provides professional explanation by revealing the hidden nature of the social world in and through a number of typical steps.
 These include:

 - 1. Showing that definitions of a given concept are shifting, especially historically.
 Many social constructionist studies draw attention to the ways in which explanations that were accepted as matters of fact were embedded in the ideologies or discourses of the time and can now be clearly seen as absurd or wrong. - 2.
-Deriving from this that 'things could be otherwise' insofar as new and 'constructionist' models can be used contrastively with models that have preceded them, including models that still have a currency. - 3.
+Deriving from this that 'things could be otherwise' insofar as new and 'constructionist' models can be used contrastively with models that have preceded them, including models which still have a currency. - 3.
 Arguing that in some way this challenges the 'social reality' of the concept in question. - 4.
-Suggesting that this challenge to the social reality of any given social fact has important political consequences and that the social constructionist is pivotal in the realization of these consequences.
+Suggesting that this challenge to the social reality of any given social fact has important political consequences and that the social constructionist is pivotal in the realisation of these consequences.